sycomix/python-dcae-model-runner/docs/tutorial/index.rst

 DCAE Onboarding Example
 =======================

-The ``python-dcae-model-runner/example`` directory contains an example of how an Acumos model can be onboarded as a DCAE component.
+The ``python-dcae-model-runner`` repository has an ``example/`` directory that shows how an Acumos model can be onboarded as a DCAE component.

 After executing the steps below, the directory should have this
 structure: